-AEP begins on October 15 and ends on December 7 of every year.
-During AEP, Medicare beneficiaries can enroll, disenroll, or change your Medicare Advantage (MA) plan, Prescription Drug plan (PDP) or also return to Original Medicare.
-Elections made during AEP are effective on January 1 of the following year.
+AEP begins October 15 and ends December 7 every year.
+During this time, Medicare beneficiaries may change or enroll in a Medicare Advantage (MA), Medicare Advantage Prescription Drug Plan (MAPD), or prescription drug plan (PDP), or return to Original Medicare.
+Changes made during this period will take effect on January 1 of the following year.

-The Centers for Medicare & Medicaid Services (CMS) mandated notification of yearly plan benefit changes sent to enrolled members.
-This notification is mailed to enrolled members each year before the Annual Election Period begins.
-This notice is mailed with the Evidence of Coverage (EOC) and it explains any changes in plan benefits, services and costs for the next calendar year.
-It also provides instructions and important deadlines for changing plans as well as other helpful information.
+The Centers for Medicare & Medicaid Services (CMS) mandates that health plans notify enrolled members by mail information about yearly plan benefit changes.
+CarePlus mails this information to our enrolled members each year before Medicare’s Annual Enrollment Period begins.
+This information explains any changes in plan benefits, services, and costs for the next calendar year; the information also provides instructions and important deadlines for changing plans and other helpful information.

-A person who is eligible to have health insurance through the Medicare or Medicaid program.
+A person eligible for health insurance through the Medicare or Medicaid program.

-The time during which you are admitted and treated at a hospital or Skilled Nursing Facility (SNF).
-The benefit period begins the day you go to the facility and ends when you have not received hospital or skilled nursing care for 60 days in a row.
+The time during which you are admitted and treated at a hospital or Skilled-Nursing Facility (SNF).
+The benefit period begins the day you go to the facility and ends when you have not received hospital or skilled-nursing care for 60 days in a row.
 If you go into the hospital after one benefit period has ended, a new benefit period begins.
-You must pay the inpatient hospital deductible for each benefit period.
+You must pay the inpatient hospital deductible, if applicable, for each benefit period.
 There's no limit to the number of benefit periods.

-The care, items, and services covered by an insurance plan.
+The care, items, and services that a health plan covers.